znstrider/speedo/readme.md

-A class to plot speedometer (and gauge) plots
+A class to plot speedometer plots

 ### Installation